-The Dying Art of Conversation: My Interview with Author and Speaker Celeste Headlee [The Knowledge Project Ep. #51]
+The Dying Art of Conversation with Celeste Headlee [The Knowledge Project Ep. #51]

 On today’s episode of The Knowledge Project, I welcome Celeste Headlee (@CelesteHeadlee).
 Celeste is a professional opera singer, award winning radio journalist, public speaker (her TED talk has over 16 million views) and author of the bestselling book, We Need to Talk: How to Have Conversations That Matter.